mikeasilva/handbook-diff/markdown/37-specialized-stakes-wards-and-branches.md

 ------------------------------------------------------

 Where large numbers of young single adults live in one area, usually near universities or colleges, one or more young single adult stakes may be organized.

+In areas where it can be supported, stake presidents may request creating two young single adult units for members of the following ages:

+* 18–25

+* 26–35

+Generally, the two young single adult units for members in these age ranges will serve the same geographic area.
+The units will overlay each other on the map.

 Minimum Requirements to Create a Young Single Adult Stake, Ward, or Branch